shmeowker/ezlz/README.md

 ## Quick start

-Create a directory for your locales and YAML files for the translations:
+Create a directory for your locales and YAML files for the translations.
+For example:

 ```text
 locales/